MicrosoftDocs/EMDocs/EMDocs/Solutions/azure-information-protection-securing-data.md

 ## Identity based security

-The sections that follow will explore three major scnearios of attacks on protected content, and how a combination of environment controls and Azure Information Protection can be used to mitigate malicious access to the content.
+The sections that follow will explore three major scenarios of attacks on protected content, and how a combination of environment controls and Azure Information Protection can be used to mitigate malicious access to the content.

 ### Attacks by unauthorized users